 Vinyl Corner Bead

-- Adaptability & Flexibility – There are nearly 200 different vinyl corner bead shapes and profiles on the market.
-This will give you many options for your interior finish over the standard 90-degree corner metal corner bead.
-Another key point to remember, vinyl corner bead offers greater movement and flexibility to prevent cracks from building movement.
+- Adaptability & Flexibility – There are nearly 50 different vinyl corner bead shapes and profiles on the market.
+This will give you many options for your interior finish over the standard 90-degree corner metal bead.
+Another key point to remember, vinyl corner bead offers greater movement and flexibility to prevent cracks from house and building movement.

 - Durability – Vinyl beads withstand dents and impact much better than metal corner beads.
 Vinyl provides corrosion protection because its rust-proof to withstand the moisture from basements, kitchens, and bathrooms.